awieber-france/Multivariate-NonLinear-Equation-Machine-Learning-Limit-Testing/README.md

 - Polynomial regression must approximate |x5| by x**2 to achieve good results (at least in the case where there are equal negative and positive values of x).
 As a result, Random Forest Regression is better at predicting results from the x5 feature.
 - Polynomial regression is better than Random Forest Regression at predicting the interaction x6*x7.
 - Random Forest Regression is poorer at predicting the x8^3.5 feature.
-- Random Forest regression appears to predict 1/x4 better, though this needs to be corroborated with a proper test (this will be added at a future date).
+- Random Forest regression predicts 1/x4 better.
 - A single feature containing only random noise may not always have a big impact.
 In this project it has a < 1% negative result.

 With regards to transforming the base features (x1, x2, x3, etc.) into polynomial features, it is demonstrated that Random Forest Regression results can be improved.
 These features must be selected carefully, however.
 Using an RFE leads to overfitting as can be seen by its selection of features not in alignment with the real equations used to generate the data.
 Overfitting is of course a concern with polynomial regression as well.